-We asked the participants on sharing the metadata about the people/organizations who are directly or indirectly involved in an experimental study.
-The participants consider that it is very important or absolutely essential to share the names (70%), contacts (65%), and role (54%) of the agents who are directly involved in a scientific experiment.
-The participants also consider that the names (20%), contacts (18%) and role (15%) of the agents who are indirectly involved (like Manufacturer, Distributor) in a scientific experiment are very important or absolutely essential.
-50% of the participants consider the same way for time.
-66% of the participants consider duration as either very important or absolutely essential while 47% of them consider the same way for time.
-66% of them consider the same way for location.
-Participants consider that software parameters (80%), software version (77%), software license (37%) and scripts/code/program used (79%) are either very important or absolutely essential.
-Participants also consider that Laboratory Protocols (73%), Methods (93%), Activities/Steps (81%), Order of Activities/Steps (77%), Validation Methods (81%) and Quality Control Methods used (73%) are either very important or absolutely essential.

-86% of the participants consider that the final results of each trial of an experiment are either very important or absolutely essential while 41% of them think the same way for intermediate results.
+We asked the participants on sharing the metadata about the people/organizations who are directly or 362 indirectly involved in an experimental study.
+The participants consider that it is very important or 363 absolutely essential to share the names (70%), contacts (65%), and role (54%) of the agents who are 364 directly involved in a scientific experiment.
+The participants also consider that the names (20%), contacts 365 (18%) and role (15%) of the agents who are indirectly involved (like Manufacturer, Distributor) in a 366 scientific experiment are very important or absolutely essential.
+50% of the participants consider date as 367 either very important or absolutely essential while 47% of them consider the same way for time.
+66% 368 of the participants consider duration as either very important or absolutely essential while 46% of them 369 consider the same way for location.
+Participants consider that software parameters (80%), software 370 version (77%), software license (37%) and scripts/code/program used (79%) are either very important 371 or absolutely essential.
+Participants also consider that Laboratory Protocols (73%), Methods (93%), 372 Activities/Steps (81%), Order of Activities/Steps (77%), Validation Methods (81%) and Quality Control 373 important or absolutely essential while 41% of them think the same way for intermediate results.
 We had asked what else should be shared when publishing experimental results for which we got 12 responses which is provided in Zenodo (Samuel & König-Ries, 2020a).